VenalityXT/PowerShell-System-Baseline-Report/README.md

 ---

-## **Step 4: Output Results to Console**
+### **Step 4: Output Results to Console**

-The script prints each value to the terminal to provide real-time confirmation:
+With all system data stored in variables, the next step is to display the results in the PowerShell console.
+PowerShell uses `Write-Output` to print information, making it useful for quick verification before saving the final report.

+#### **Console Output Commands**
 ```PowerShell
 Write-Output "Computer Name: $computerName"
 Write-Output "Operating System: $os"